Light & Dark II/IV

-Below this wall text, on a brass hook, visitors are invited to peruse and return several laminated images of famous things that have been purposefully unnamed and unattributed.
+Below this wall text, in the wall-mounted plastic holders, visitors are invited to peruse and return several laminated images of famous things that have been purposefully unnamed and unattributed.
 Each laminated image refers to a worldly thing that is not inside the gallery physically, but nevertheless relates to one or more works on display in Jack Massey—Light & Dark.
 They are included as aids to connection—to provide examples of Massey’s inspirations and musings—but viewers will have to do the actual linking on their own!
 Go ahead, bridge the gaps, make the connections and the leaps of imagination, and then, as Jack Massey would say, “just go make something.”

 Gallery Director, Curator